 Favicons—small icons in browser address bars or tabs—are often replicated by attackers to make fake websites appear legitimate, tricking users into sharing credentials or downloading malware.

-Navigate to Advanced Query Builder > IPv4 Queries > Scan Data - Favicon.
+From the left navigation menu, select Advanced Query Builder > IPv4 Queries > Scan Data - Favicon.

 Enter an IPv4 address and optional netmask.